Constraints on baryon-number-violating top-quark operators in standard model effective field theory: Analytic back rotation in the leading-log approximation

 \section{Analytic back rotation in the leading-log approximation}

 At a particular renormalization scale $\Lambda$, one can work in a flavor basis in which $Y_u=D_u^0$ is diagonal, and $Y_d$ can be written as the product of a unitary matrix (the CKM matrix) and a diagonal one, i.e., $Y_d=V D_d^0$.
 However, this form is unstable under RGEs even when only considering dimension-4 interactions.
-As discussed in Ref.~\cite{Aebischer:2020lsx}, one finds:
+As discussed in Ref.~\cite{Aebischer:2020lsx} (see also Ref.~\cite{Coy:2019rfr} for the analogous discussion when the Yukawa matrix $Y_d$ is diagonal at the scale $\Lambda$), one finds:

 where $H_u$ is a hermitian matrix, whose explicit form reads

 with $\gamma_D$ involving several SM couplings.
 In the leading-log approximation, one has

 which is not diagonal at the scale $ \mu \neq \Lambda $ due to the contribution of the non-diagonal down-type Yukawa matrix in $ H_u $.
 The Yukawa matrix $Y_u(\mu)$, as any other matrix, can be diagonalized through a bi-unitary transformation, $Y_u(\mu)=U_L^u D_u (U_R^{u})^\dagger$ and thus a field redefinition, $u_{R(L)}= U_{R(L)}^{u}u_{R(L)}'$, can be used to rotate back to a basis in which $Y_u(\mu)$ is diagonal at the electroweak scale.
 Using unitarity, one has